Community/Media Toolkit: Our Fight Against COVID-19 is Not Over - help spread the word.

 - Don’t go out if you are feeling sick.

-- Wear an effective cloth mask and not just a Halloween mask.
+- Wear an effective cloth mask especially in doors at crowded parties and not just a Halloween mask.

 - Avoid using drugs and alcohol.
 These will impair your inhibitions and decision-making abilities including increased risk of injury and violence.